 Key facts, deadlines, and compliance requirements for the UAE's national e-invoicing rollout.

-Unlike simpler PDF-based systems, the UAE mandate requires invoices in the PINT AE format, built on UBL 2.1.
-The Ministry of Finance published official Electronic Invoicing Guidelines V1.0 in February 2026, detailing mandatory field specifications across 6 tax categories and 6 invoice categories.
+The UAE mandate requires invoices in the PINT AE format, the UAE Data Dictionary built on the Peppol International (PINT) specification, with UBL as the underlying ISO standard.
+The Ministry of Finance published the official UAE Electronic Invoicing Guidelines V1.0 on 23 February 2026, along with a companion Mandatory Fields specification.
 Businesses need compliant software capable of generating, transmitting, and receiving structured XML data through the Peppol network.

 All VAT-registered entities conducting B2B transactions will eventually fall under the mandate.
 The rollout is revenue-based: businesses with the highest annual turnover are in the first wave, with subsequent phases lowering the threshold progressively.
 Non-UAE resident entities registered for UAE VAT must also implement electronic invoicing if they are obligated to issue tax invoices under the VAT Decree-Law.